Guide students to the ideal job through journaling and AI coaching

 Guided Exploration with AI

-BridgeIt uses journal entries, resumes, and job goals to recommend next steps and industries worth exploring.
+Bridgit uses journal entries, resume, and job goals to recommend next steps and industries worth exploring.

 Note-taking Anytime, Anywhere